 If you have made a mistake and another driver is acting aggressively toward you, do your best to ignore them.
 Do not engage in reckless behavior and put yourselves and everyone around you in danger.
 If they are being persistent and you are feeling threatened, call the police.
 Too often these situations will escalate, and it is important that you stay safe.

 Focus on the Road

-When all else fails, focus on the road and remember the basic skills you learned in your drivers education courses.
+When all else fails, focus on the road and remember the basic skills you learned in your driving lessons.
 There are many situations you cannot plan for or perfectly remember what you are supposed to do.
 In those cases, the best thing you can do is be calm and trust your training and instincts.